 Our primary partners on this project included the University of the Virgin Islands and the Virgin Islands Department of Planning & Natural Resources (DPNR), as well as various NOAA data providers.

 Our inclusion of local SCUBA diver perceptions was the first effort to harness local knowledge to support strategic coral reef conservation in the USVI.
 In addition, we provided spatial information on the ecosystem service value of coral reefs that include coastal defense, tourism, and fisheries value.
 Our modeling work resulted in a greater understanding of the link between coral reef structure and potential fisheries market value across the region.
 In addition, our mapping and modeling efforts resulted in new maps on the distribution of seafloor areas likely to support coral reef organisms, including previously unsurveyed areas.
 Finally, our tool allows the user to consider coral reefs connected closely to seagrasses and mangroves when running prioritization scenarios.

 Benefits/Impact of our Work

-This project provides, for the first time, a comprehensive and quantitative tool to visualize and identify priority coral reefs across the entire USVI insular shelf.
+With the U.S. Virgin Islands Coral Reef Prioritization Digital Atlas, this project provides, for the first time, a comprehensive and quantitative tool to visualize and identify priority coral reefs across the entire USVI insular shelf.
 Because of the projects comprehensive synoptic and region scope, the products are useful information tools that can support strategic actions for coral reef conservation.
 One such strategy that the tool is being considered useful for is a USVI version of the Coral Reef Conservation Act.